acuminous/yadda/README.md

 * [cucumber-boilerplate](https://github.com/webdriverio/cucumber-boilerplate) - boilerplate project for an easy and powerful setup of Yadda and [WebdriverIO](http://webdriver.io/) with predefined common Webdriver steps

 ## Latest Version
-The current version of Yadda is 0.14.1.</br>
+The current version of Yadda is 0.14.2</br>
 **There are breaking changes from 0.12.x**.
 Also version 0.13.0 broke [moonraker](https://github.com/LateRoomsGroup/moonraker) in a big way, so please disregard that version.

 Recent changes include:
+* Added example fields meta data
 * Dictionaries can be used to convert arguments into arbitary types.
 Integer, float and date converters are provided out of the box.
 * An amazing amount of work adding multiline example tables be [thr0w](http://github.com/thr0w).
 * [thr0w](http://github.com/thr0w) also added annotation support to example tables.